 - traditions of belief in North-East fishing communities.

 The Institute is a diverse research environment and we welcome proposals on a wide range of topics in Ethnology, Folklore, and Ethnomusicology.
-Please feel free to contact us to discuss your ideas.
+Please feel free to contact us (01224 272996) to discuss your ideas.

-The PhD is a 3-year programme of field-based research culminating in a dissertation of up to 100,000 words which should demonstrate engagement with current scholarly literature and make an original contribution to knowledge through enquiry and analysis.
+The PhD is a three-year programme of field-based research culminating in a dissertation of up to 100,000 words which should demonstrate engagement with current scholarly literature and make an original contribution to knowledge through enquiry and analysis.
 Archival materials must be properly processed and accessioned.

 Current Elphinstone Institute PhD students work on a range of topics as noted above and we welcome a diversity of subject areas within our disciplines.